mfem/web/src/fem_bc.md

 integrators work together to balance the natural boundary condition associated with the `DiffusionIntegrator` and to penalize solutions which differ from the desired Dirichlet value near the boundary.
-Similar pairs of integrators would need to be written to accommodate other PDEs.
+Similar pairs of integrators can be implemented to accommodate other PDEs.

 <script type="text/x-mathjax-config">MathJax.Hub.Config({TeX: {equationNumbers: {autoNumber: "all"}}, tex2jax: {inlineMath: [['$','$']]}});</script>